Share this article

 What herbs are bad for dogs?

 As you can see, there are plenty of herbs that are good for dogs in small amounts.
 However, dogs and herbs don’t always mix, and it's just as important to know which of these edible plants to keep away from your furry friends.
+If you think your dog might have eaten any of these toxic herbs, you should always get advice from your vet straight away.
 Here's a quick rundown of herbs that could turn your dog’s day upside down:

 Bay leaf